 Once finished, navigate to the directory you indicated for recovery and your photos should hopefully be there.

-To get started with Stellar Phoenix Photo Recovery, you’ll first need to download the correct recovery software for your computer.
-Clients are available for both Windows and Mac and there are three different versions available for each operating system: standard, platinum and titanium.
+To get started with Stellar Photo Recovery, you’ll first need to download the correct recovery software for your computer.
+Clients are available for both Windows and Mac and there are two different versions available for each operating system: standard and professional.

 Go with the standard version if you just need to recover accidentally deleted media files.
-If you’ve got corrupt files that you want to repair, you’ll need platinum or titanium.
+If you’ve got corrupt files that you want to repair, you’ll need professional.

 Installation only takes a few minutes.
 Once the software is up and running, click the blue “recover photo, audio & video” button to get started.